 If you are thinking, “What?
 Talk to my kids about porn, no way!”
 Then you are like me and this article is meant for you.
-That is not an easy conversation to have with your child.
-However, I recently heard about Kristen Jenson and she is the author of the best-selling book series, Good Pictures Bad Pictures (affiliate link below).
+That is not an easy conversation to have with your child, especially younger children.
+However, I recently heard about Kristen Jenson from Defend Young Minds and she is the author of the best-selling book series, Good Pictures Bad Pictures (affiliate link below).
 She makes the point that kids need knowledge to protect themselves and to be prepared.
-She also makes it easy to educate kids on what porn is in a way that won’t make you feel so uncomfortable.
+She also makes it easy to educate young people on what porn is in an age-appropriate way that won’t make you feel so uncomfortable.
 Today, I am going to share a very enlightening guest post from her on how to talk to your kids about pornography and why it is important to do so at a young age.

 By Kristen Jenson